Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Compared with SPY (44 days) in the period of the last 3 years, the average days under water of 39 days is smaller, thus better.
+• Compared with the benchmark SPY (120 days) in the period of the last 5 years, the average days under water of 93 days of Xtrackers MSCI Asia Pacific ex Japan Hedged Equity ETF is lower, thus better.

 Performance (YTD)